beamX/control-node/README.md

 }
 ```

+- `registry` defines where to download the release tarball from
+  - `%ControlNode.Registry.Local{}` defines that release tarball will be fetched from local filesystem
-- Now we deploy the release to a given `namespace_spec` i.e. the release we be
+- `hosts` defines a list of servers where the release will be deployed

-  started on on all the `hosts` specified in the namespace.
-Notice that once the
-  deployment is finished `control_node_test@hostname` automatically connects to
-  release nodes,
+#### Deploy the release

 ```elixir
 {:ok, namespace_manager} = ControlNode.Namespace.start_link(namespace_spec, ServiceApp)
 ControlNode.Namespace.deploy(namespace_manager, "0.1.0")
 Node.list()
 ```

+- The above deploys the release to `namespace_spec` environment i.e. the release
+  we be started on all the `hosts` specified in the `namespace_spec`.
+  - NOTE that once the deployment is finished `control_node_test@hostname`
+    automatically connects to release nodes,

 ### Connect and observe with observer